 The door was ajar.
 From time to time, a gentle breeze raised the long curtains running down the living room wall.
-Eve overheard the conversation of the women outside deep in gossip, and who occasionally broke into a hearty laughter that got her smiling.
-She sunk deeper into the couch and crossed her legs as her eyes took a lazy tour of the room and everyone in it.
+Eve overheard the women outside gossiping, occasionally breaking into a hearty laughter that got her smiling.
+She deeper into the couch and crossed her legs as her eyes took a lazy tour of the room and everyone in it.
 Danny was seated at the dining table, holding his now three months old daughter.
 Seeing him with his muscled arms holding this delicate little girl who made him look so vulnerable was a sight to behold.
 She imagined how one day, in a week’s time actually, Tony would also be holding their baby.
 This thought made her wish the due date could come sooner.

 Danny chuckled, “Don’t count your chicks yet.
 I think she is on a sabbatical and she will resume her duties in no time.”

-And so on this day, people streamed in.
-Those with invites and those with gate crashing genes running in their blood.
-Men with oversized suits and large ties, and others who wore windbreakers and spoke in soprano.
-Women who dangled on their heels and others with print lesos wrapped around their waists.
-And the few who had spoken, including Danny and Clair’s parents, had poured their blessings as others nodded and clapped in agreement.
+But she hadn’t.
+So they felt it was the right time to celebrate their joy with the rest of the world.
+On this day, people streamed in: Those with invites and those with gate crashing genes running in their blood.
+Men with oversized suits and large ties, and others who wore windbreakers and spoke in soprano, women who dangled on their heels and others with print lesos wrapped around their waists.
+The few who had spoken, including Danny and Clair’s parents, had poured their blessings as others nodded and clapped in agreement.
 Now that almost everyone else had left, Eve took this moment to reflect.

 “I see you are bored,” Clair said as she poured herself a glass of water.

 “Not really, just feeling lazy like these two gentlemen over here.”

 Clair drank her water and set the glass on the table, “Come with me, I would love us to speak in private.”

 Eve followed her to her bedroom, which was so big it could as well have been another living room.
 Clair sat on the bed and tapped on the side of the bed beside her, gesturing Eve to sit.